-The Osher Collaborative for Integrative Medicine comprises an international group of six academic Centers funded by The Bernard Osher Foundation to study, teach, and practice integrative medicine.
+The Osher Collaborative for Integrative Medicine comprises an international group of seven academic Centers funded by The Bernard Osher Foundation to study, teach, and practice integrative medicine.

 - University of California, San Francisco (endowed in 1998)